ABS Vs. Polyethylene Plastic – Exploring the Pros and Cons

 ABS stands for Acrylonitrile Butadiene Styrene.
 It’s like a triple threat in the plastic world, made from three incredible ingredients: acrylonitrile, butadiene, and styrene.
 It is known for its versatility and wide range of applications.

 ABS is a thermoplastic polymer possessing remarkable characteristics.
-It can be molded and shaped at high temperatures and solidify at cooler temperatures without significant degradation from thermal cycling.
-This unique quality allows ABS to be formed into various shapes, making it an excellent choice for a diverse range of applications, products, and prototyping needs.
+It can be molded and shaped at high temperatures and solidified at cooler temperatures without significant degradation from thermal cycling.
+This unique quality allows ABS to be formed into various shapes, making it an excellent choice for various applications, products, and prototyping needs.

 Common Characteristics of ABS Plastic